badal-coditas/task-week2/README.md

 # Test Cases For All Component Using Jest

-yes integrated test cases not written
+yes integrated test cases not written.

 # Application is accessible